wsydney76/craft4-ddev-theme/README.md

 * Create DDEV config: `ddev config --project-name=project --project-type=php --php-version=8.1 --http-port=81`.
 You can omit
   the ports if you are using the default ports 80/443
 * `ddev start`
-* `ddev php setup-ddev.php`.
-This will create a `config/Env.php' file with default settings.
+* `ddev php ./setup/create-environment-file.php project`.
+This will create a `.env' file with default settings.
 Use your project name as handle when asked.
 * Run `ddev composer install`
 * Run `ddev php craft install --interactive=0 --username=admin --password=password --email=admin@example.com`